-How many yummy, absolutely easy meals does one chicken make?
+How many delicious, absolutely easy meals does one chicken make?
+Several!

 That’s not too high of an order, right?

 If you can relate to the constant challenge of feeding your family on a budget, here is a great way to survive the kitchen madness.